Sophia Schaller: 2023–24 season

 Schaller/Mayr started the season with an eighth-place finish at the 2023 John Nicks Pairs Challenge.
 Going on to compete on the 2023–24 ISU Challenger Series, the pair would place seventh at the 2023 CS Autumn Classic International.
 They would subsequently win a bronze medal at the 2023 Trophée Métropole Nice Côte d'Azur and place ninth at the 2023 Warsaw Cup.

 In December, Schaller/Mayr would win gold at the 2023–24 Austrian Championships for a second consecutive time.

 Going on to compete at the 2024 European Championships in Kaunas, Lithuania, the pair would finish in eighteenth place.
 They would then go on to place fifth at the 2024 International Challenge Cup.

 Making their World Championship debut as a team at the 2024 World Championships in Montreal, Quebec, Canada, the pair would finish twenty-second.

 2024–25 season

 Schaller/Mayr began the season by competing on the 2024–25 ISU Challenger Series, finishing fifteenth at the 2024 CS John Nicks International Pairs Competition, ninth at the 2024 CS Nebelhorn Trophy, and fifth at the 2024 CS Golden Spin of Zagreb.
 In mid-December, they would win their third consecutive national title at the 2025 Austrian Championships.

 The pair went on to compete at the 2025 European Championships in Tallinn, Estonia, where they finished in sixteenth place.
 They then closed the season with a fifth-place finish at the 2025 International Challenge Cup.

+2025–26 season: Retirement

+Schaller/Mayr began the season by competing at the John Nicks Pairs Challenger, placing 9th.
+Continuing, the pair competed at the Skate to Milano Olympic qualifying event, aiming to secure an Olympic quota for Austria in pairs for the upcoming Olympic Games.
+The pair had to place in the top three to secure the quota; failing to do so by placing 9th.

+In November, the pair competed at Ice Challenge, as well as Cup of Innsbruck placing 5th and 4th respectively.
+Subsequently, placing 9th and garnering new season best results at Golden Spin.

+Schaller/Mayr won the silver medal at the 2026 Austrian Nationals.

+The pair closed their career by winning silver at the Bavarian Open.
+They announced their retirement on 31 July 2026.